Skip to Content

 Mesa Spousal Maintenance Attorneys

-Sometimes referred to as alimony or spousal support, spousal maintenance is a form of financial support paid by one spouse to another to help them sustain themselves.
+Sometimes referred to as alimony or spousal maintenance, spousal maintenance is a form of financial support paid by one spouse to another to help them sustain themselves.
 It can be paid during or after a divorce.

 In making an order for spousal maintenance, the court must determine: